tlyi/CIVIL-459-Project/README.md

 ## Experimental setup
 ------------------
 Model with 24 keypoints connecting with each other one by one as a skeleton was first implemented for a finer estimation of lane pose like a turn.
-The keypoints were obtained by uniformly downsampling from the original lane annotations We performed overfitting on a single image for 1000 epochs and also ran on 10% of the whole dataset for 25 epochs.
+The keypoints were obtained by uniformly downsampling from the original lane annotations We managed to perform overfitting on a single image for 1000 epochs and also ran on 10% of the whole dataset for 38 epochs.

+The metrics used for evaluation follows COCO's keypoint evaluation method.
+The object keypoint similarity (OKS) score is used to assign a bounding box to each keypoint as a function of the person instance bounding box area.
+Similar to detection, the metric computes overlaps between ground truth and predicted bounding boxes to compute the standard detection metrics average precision (AP) and average recall (AR).

+It didn't take us very long to realize it is not fair for lane keypoint detection using our downsample method.
+By this method, we are asking the model to detect exactly these 24 points on the lane mark

 What are the experiments you conducted?
 What are the evaluation metrics?